 All policies throughout the VRSM that are related to purchasing, arranging, or providing specific goods or services for VR customers apply to customers that are receiving trial work services.
 If a good or service has special requirements or restrictions for eligible customers, those same requirements and restrictions apply to customers receiving services through a trial work plan.

-Trial work experiences can include supported employment, on-the-job training, and other experiences using real work settings.
+Trial work experiences can include supported employment, on-the-job training, Work Experience Services (excluding Paid Work Experience purchased from the Local Workforce Development Boards), Wage Services for Work Experience through WorkQuest, and other experiences using real work settings.

 …